Jeanne White, Ed.D.,

-M.Ed. in curriculum and instruction from the University of Illinois at Urbana–Champaign, and an Ed.D. in curriculum and instruction from Loyola University.
-She is certified in elementary education and general administration and was an elementary teacher in Orland Park for twelve years as well as an adjunct professor in early childhood education at Governor’s State University before joining the Elmhurst faculty in 2005.
+Dr. White holds a B.S. in education and an M.Ed. in curriculum and instruction from the University of Illinois at Urbana–Champaign, and an Ed.D. in curriculum and instruction from Loyola University.
+She is certified in elementary education and general administration and was an elementary teacher in Orland Park for 12 years as well as an adjunct professor in early childhood education at Governor’s State University before joining the faculty in 2005.
 With areas of specialization in literacy and mathematics, her dissertation involved investigating how children’s literature improved performance and attitude of mathematical problem solving.
-She has authored several articles and presented locally, nationally and internationally on the topics of elementary mathematics, teacher leadership and educating students who are English language learners.
+She has authored several articles and presented locally, nationally and internationally on topics including elementary mathematics education, teacher leadership, service-learning abroad and teaching English language learners.

 Diana Brannon, Ed.D.

 Dr. Brannon earned her B.S. in elementary education at the University of Dayton and M.Ed. in language education from Indiana University, where she completed all but her dissertation in the doctoral program in language education, earning her doctorate from Argosy University in curriculum and instruction.
 She was a classroom teacher and reading specialist for 11 years.
 Dr. Brannon is a nationally board certified teacher.
 Her research interests include parent involvement, emergent literacy and working with English language learning families.
 She has developed a variety of programs to help increase family involvement and literacy practices in families deemed at risk.
 Dr. Brannon has published and presented nationally at conferences held by the International Reading Association, Association of Teacher Educators, National Center for Family Literacy, National Association of Early Childhood Teacher Educators, Council for Exceptional Children, Kappa Delta Pi, National School Board Association and the International Association for Research on Service Learning.

 Sarah Brooks, Ph.D.